 If a student incurs an injury or becomes ill while on campus and the student is unconscious, unable to respond, or the injury or illness is perceived to be of a serious nature, Emergency Response Services (911) will be called.
 Students are responsible for the cost of transport and treatment for accidents or illness.
+If the student is conscious and able to respond, and the injury or illness is not perceived to be life-threatening, the student will be given the opportunity to refuse Emergency Medical Services.
 Students will be requested to complete an Incident Report form available from the Main Office.